 So there you go.
 Six reasons to introduce your students to TED!

 Now you’ve read Dan’s article why not listen to his interview here?

 Looking for ELT course material that uses TED Talks?
 Check out NGL.Cengage.com/TED!

 Daniel Barber is a teacher trainer and writer based in Cádiz, Spain.
 With more than twenty years’ experience in ELT, he has taught classes of all types and ages, and worked in management, training and publishing.

 He has been a course director on Trinity TESOL courses and currently tutors online on the Diploma course.
 His interests include motivational aspects of learning, the digital future of ELT, and neuroeducation, the science of learning and the brain.

-He’s written for National Geographic Learning, Macmillan and Richmond and co-wrote the methodology book From English Teacher to Learner Coach.
-He is an author for National Geographic Learning’s series for teenagers, Perspectives and co-writes the blog Learner Coaching ELT.
+Daniel co-wrote the methodology book From English Teacher to Learner Coach.
+He is an author for National Geographic Learning’s series for teenagers, Perspectives and the new series for young learners, Look.
+He also co-writes the blog Learner Coaching ELT.